vmware/terraform-provider-nsxt/website/docs/d/policy_lb_service.html.markdown

 This data source provides information about Policy Service for Load Balancer configured on NSX.

-This data source is applicable to NSX Policy Manager.
+This data source is applicable to NSX Global Manager, NSX Policy Manager and VMC (NSX version 3.0.0 onwards).

 ## Example Usage